-Thus, a transfer of assets involves taxation of the selling company on the profits generated in connection with the transfer.
-The calculation of the taxation of the selling company is based on the acquisition price, which also establishes the basis for depreciation of the buyer.
-However, the Merger Tax Act and the Act on Capital Gains on Shares have made it possible to implement a number of tax-exempt reorganisations pursuant to which the principle of succession is followed.
-This applies to mergers, demergers, contributions of assets and share for share exchanges.
+Thus, a transfer of assets involves taxation of the selling company on the gain generated in connection with the transfer.
+As stated above, the calculation of the taxation of the selling company is based on the fair value, which also establishes the basis for future depreciation of the buyer - for depreciable assets.